If you publish a page on your website, will Google index and rank it?

 You’d likely add a canonical tag on /clothing/women/jeans?sortBy=PriceLow, indicating that /clothing/women/jeans is the primary version of that page and the other version is a duplicate.
 The same thing is true for URL parameters appended as session identifiers.

 You can easily identify when Google is spending time crawling non-canonical pages with Botify’s non-indexable indicator.
-Take this e-commerce site, for example, which has an extreme case of crawlable non-canonical URLs.
+For example, one of our eCommerce clients has an extreme case of crawlable non-canonical URLs.
 In fact, non-canonical URLs represented 97% of the one million pages crawled by Botify.

-Even though the indexable URLs numbered only about 25,000, Google only managed to crawl little more than half in the course of a month.
-As we can see below, Google’s crawl budget allowed for more than the total number of indexable URLs, but the remainder of the budget was spent on non-indexable URLs.
+Even though the indexable URLs numbered only about 25,000, Google only managed to crawl a little more than half in the course of a month.
+Google’s crawl budget allowed for more than the total number of indexable URLs, but the remainder of the budget was spent on non-indexable URLs.

 This is unfortunate since the site could potentially have achieved a near 100% crawl ratio, making it more likely that more pages would drive traffic.
 Another possible result of omitting this mass of non-canonical URLs from being crawled is that more pages could be crawled more frequently, and we find that more frequently crawled pages tend to produce more visits.